Put your hands on history – you’ll be glad you did!

 What People are Saying about AiP’s Innovative Programming and the Change Powered by Preservation

-“Our technical advisor, Eland, was amazing.
-He kept a hand on all the work, and provided a lot of one-on-one tutoring on technique.
-He didn't seem fazed in the least that he was working with a bunch of serious amateurs, and had his own sort of fearless approach to the bridge challenges that was inspirational.”
+“Our technical advisor, Eland Stuart, was amazing.
+He provided a lot of one-on-one tutoring and didn't seem fazed in the least that he was working with a bunch of serious amateurs.”

 —Dunans Castle & Bridge, Scotland